MariyaSha/nyc_taxi_xgboost_lab/README.md

 ## Project Files 🗃️

 - **Distilled_2023_Yellow_Taxi_Trip_Data.csv**
-  a smaller, 5 million records, version of the <a href="https://data.cityofnewyork.us/Transportation/2023-Yellow-Taxi-Trip-Data/4b4i-vvec/about_data" target="_blank">2023 Yellow Taxi Trip Data</a> from the City of New York.
+  <br>a smaller, 5 million records, version of the <a href="https://data.cityofnewyork.us/Transportation/2023-Yellow-Taxi-Trip-Data/4b4i-vvec/about_data" target="_blank">2023 Yellow Taxi Trip Data</a> from the City of New York.
 - **TutorialWorkflow.ipynb**
-  Tne official tutorial notebook from the video.
+  <br>Tne official tutorial notebook from the video.
 A step by step workflow for beginners.
 - **AdvancedWorkflow.ipynb**
-  A "Best Practices" version of the tutorial workflow above with K-Fold validation and hyperparameter tuning.
+  <br>A "Best Practices" version of the tutorial workflow above with K-Fold validation and hyperparameter tuning.

 ---